MattG57/copilot-survey-engine/README.md

 # copilot-survey-engine

-> A GitHub App built with [Probot](https://github.com/probot/probot) to prompt developers about their experience with Copilot!
+> A GitHub App built with [Probot](https://github.com/probot/probot) to get developer reports about their efficiency gain with Copilot!

 ## App Objective